jofortier/trexr/README.md

 [weblidar-treetop](https://github.com/carlos-alberto-silva/weblidar-treetop)
 excellent app (a lot of the inspiration for this app was from [weblidar-treetop](https://github.com/carlos-alberto-silva/weblidar-treetop)).
-This package allows the user to do explore canopy height models (CHM) through graphs (histograms, density, boxplot), map (leaflet), 3-d and stats.
-The main feature is the ability to crop your input (AOI) and generate new information.
-In addition, users can convert from meters to feet (vice-versa) or change height (filter) CHM on the fly.
+This package allows the user to explore canopy height models (CHM) through graphs (histograms, density, boxplot), map (leaflet), 3-d and stats.
+The main features are: ability to crop your input (AOI) and generate new information, users can convert from meters to feet (vice-versa) or change height (filter) CHM on the fly.

 ## Installation